 “A key example is, can time display quantum behavior or is it fundamentally classical?”
 Dr. Zych said.
 “This question is likely crucial for the ‘holy grail’ of theoretical physics: finding a joint theory of quantum and gravitational phenomena.
 We’re looking forward to helping answer this question, and tackling many more.”

-For more on this study, read Physicists Put Einstein to the Test With a Quantum-Mechanical Twin Paradox.
+For more on this study, read Physicists Test Einstein With a Quantum-Mechanical Twin Paradox.

 Reference: “Interference of clocks: A quantum twin paradox” by Sina Loriani, Alexander Friedrich, Christian Ufrecht, Fabio Di Pumpo, Stephan Kleinert, Sven Abend, Naceur Gaaloul, Christian Meiners, Christian Schubert, Dorothee Tell, Étienne Wodey, Magdalena Zych, Wolfgang Ertmer, Albert Roura, Dennis Schlippert, Wolfgang P. Schleich, Ernst M. Rasel and Enno Giese, 4 October 2019, Science Advances.